publiccodenet/about/activities/member-relations/identify-potential-codebase.md

 * Code reusability (eg. codebase written in a way that makes it easy to be reused)
 * Reuse potential (eg. codebase that can be reused, either in a different context or for a different purpose)

-## Research on use cases for Codebase Stewardship
+## Research on use case archetypes for Codebase Stewardship

 Identify which existing codebases public organizations (or other third parties) are currently, or want to in the future, reuse widely as Public Code but which struggle with:
 * Stewardship (eg. lack of neutral third party to manage codebase and maintain minimum standards)